“A big part of financial freedom is having your heart and mind free from worry about the what-ifs of life.” ~ Suze Orman

 There are a few high-paid professionals like investment bankers, executives, doctors and lawyers, who have higher than average compensation and yet are not financially free.
 Many of these high wage earners incurred massive debt and owe more than they can afford.

 They are under enormous stress and have to deal with creditors and mounting debt.
-Apparently, what is most important is not just how much you earn but how much you spend.
+Apparently, what is most important is not just how much you earn but how much you spend and keep!
 Is this also true for you?

-Read more about money management ‘know-how’s next week.
+Read more about money management ‘know-how’s in my next blog post.

-*Some of the text was taken from my upcoming book “A Shift Toward Abundance.”
+*Some of the text was taken from my book “A Shift Toward Abundance: Secrets to Financial Freedom.”

 To Your Health, Wealth and Freedom!